 332. On 3 July 2003, the owner of the Adjacent Lot manifested his "complete and total agreement" to allow the removal of the industrial drain, but requested that "the physical space strictly necessary" for the performance of the dismantlement work "be clearly delimited in advance."
 On 31 August 2004 Profepa issued a decision ordering BASF Mexicana to comply with the pending corrective and cleanup measures, finding that "it was not discharged of its responsibility to comply with the remediation plan [i.e., the restoration plan]" of 20 July 2002.
 The decision contained various corrective measures involving the dismantling of construction features on the Adjacent Lot, the desilting of the historical and industrial drain, and sampling.
-The sampling of the dismantling of construction features on the Adjacent Lot, the desilting of the historical and industrial drain, and sampling.
+763

 - 333. On 21 and 29 September 2004, BASF Mexicana manifested its "disagreement with and rejection of" the measures that had been ordered on 31 October 2004.
 On 18 January 2005, it stated to Profepa that, pursuant to LGEEPA, even if pigment-containing material persisted, "it does not in any way represent harm to the environment or ecological instability and it is therefore legally invalid to suppose or presume the existence of environmental contamination" on the Adjacent Lot.
-764 The Company based its position on two expert reports that concluded, respectively, "there is no contamination ... although pigment-containing materials were found in small, circumscribed areas" and "there are heavy metals on some sites identified, although this does not imply contamination."
-The Company further argued that Profepa had characterized the wastes a priori as hazardous without observing the provisions of NOM-052.
-The Adjacent Lot object to the restoration work.
-The Company to afford legal certainty should the owner of the Adjacent Lot object to the restoration work. - 334.
+764 The Company based its position on two expert reports that concluded, respectively, "there is no contamination ... although pigment-containing materials were found in small, circumscribed areas" 765 and "there are heavy metals on some sites identified, although this does not imply contamination."
+766 The Company further argued that Profepa had characterized the wastes a priori as hazardous without observing the provisions of NOM-052.
+767 In addition, the Company requested that Profepa present an "alternative plan" to afford legal certainty should the owner of the Adjacent Lot object to the restoration work.
+768 - 334.
 On 25 February 2005, Profepa issued a decision clarifying that the procedural stage reached at the point was not one at which to determine the existence or degree of environmental contamination, but rather one involving the completion of the pending measures.
 In addition, the environmental authority clarified that enforcement of the decision of 31 October 2004 is not subject ... to the conditions which the company seeks to establish unilaterally.
 The response to BASF Mexicana's objection to the effect that wastes had been characterized a priori as hazardous, the DGIFC established characterization measures for materials deriving from the excavation, from sediments taken from the historical and industrial drain, and from demolition of soil in contact with industrial drains, thus conforming methodologically to NOM-052. - 335.
-On 29 April 2005, the DGIFC established that the pending restoration work on the Adjacent Lot would commence on 9 May 2005, and on that day procedures were initiated and inspection records DGIFC-AI-MOR.-025/2005 and DGIFC-AI-MOR.-026/2005 were drawn up.
-During the procedures, the existence in area 21 and in the industrial drain of a total of seven excavations and eight mounds of earth that had not been ordered or authorized by Profepa was documented, as was the fact that the plastic that should have been found covering the bottom of another excavation this one ordered by Profepa was missing.
-During the procedure, the executor of the late owner of the Adjacent Lot, Roberto Abe Almada, the Submitter of SEM-06-004, was present. - 336.
+On 29 April 2005, the DGIFC established that the pending restoration work on the Adjacent Lot would commence on 9 May 2005,772 and on that day procedures were initiated and inspection records DGIFC-AI-MOR.-025/2005773 and DGIFC-AI-MOR.-026/2005 were drawn up.774 During the procedures, the existence in area 21 and in the industrial drain of a total of seven excavations and eight mounds of earth that had not been ordered or authorized by Profepa was documented, as was the fact that the plastic that should have been found covering the bottom of another excavation this one ordered by Profepa was missing.775 During the procedure, the executor of the late owner of the Adjacent Lot, Roberto Abe Almada, the Submitter of SEM-06-004, was present.776 - 336.
 On 11 May 2005, a new inspection, documented in record no. DGIFC-AI-MOR.-028/2005, commenced.
 On 13 May 2005, the work in area 15 was delimited in the following manner: one area 15 m long and another 13.01 m long, both 5 m wide (see Photo 8):